c9679/Nightscout-Wemos-OLED/README.md

 4. Add your Nightscout URL and SHA fingerprint and if needed the screen pins e.g "SSD1306Wire  display(0x3c, D1, D2);"
 5. Change sleeptime for the number of minutes between checks of the site default is every 5 minutes
 6. Upload the sketch I have the board set to "LOLIN(WEMOS) D1 R2 & mini"

+Note: On the smaller version with just the Wemos and the oled, I changed the code "SSD1306Wire  display(0x3c, D1, D2);" to "SSD1306Wire  display(0x3c, D3, D4);" and I connected as follows:-

+VCC = 3v3

+GND = GND

+SCL = D4

+SDA = D3